 A family hike can be a lot of fun.
 By hike, I do mean a gentle, easy, fun walk in the park through some trails.
 I’m including small kids after all.
 A three-year-old is adventurous, but also clumsy.
 So no serious hiking steep cliffs for us.
 But we do enjoy walking the trails around the lake and in the local parks here in Central Texas.
 It is especially fun going on a nature walk.
 We are especially looking forward to cooler temperatures when fall arrives, so we can do them more often.
 Here are some of our tips to enjoy a fun family hike in your local park.

 Pick a Simple Trail

 As I said already, hiking with kids is best when the trails are simple and fun.
 Pick a fun park with an easy walking trail with some great views.
 This will keep small kids from getting overtired or cranky.
-If you end the end the walk with a visit to the nearby fun playground, even better.
+If you end the walk with a visit to the nearby fun playground, even better.